briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

     6. _(6)_ All motor vehicles, beginning with the 1990 model year, must be equipped with labels identifying sunscreening material.
-All sunscreening material must indicate the manufacturer’s name and the percentage level of light transmission of the material permanently installed between the material and the surface to which the material is applied or affixed.
+All sunscreening material must indicate the manufacturer's name and the percentage level of light transmission of the material permanently installed between the material and the surface to which the material is applied or affixed.
 Such label must be legible and must be placed in the lower left-hand corner of